Dan Preston: Stratford Town

 On 20 December 2018, Dan Preston signed for Southern League Premier Central side Stratford Town, and was joined on the same day by goalkeeper Matija Sarkic, who joined the club on loan from Aston Villa.

 Preston made his debut for Stratford Town on 2 February 2019, in a home match against St Ives Town, the match finished 0–0.

 Sutton Coldfield Town

 On 16 March 2019, it was confirmed that Preston had signed for Southern League Division One Central side Sutton Coldfield Town.

 Nuneaton Borough

 On 27 June 2019, Dan signed for newly relegated Southern League Premier Central side Nuneaton Borough.
 With just one substitute appearance to his name, Preston left Nuneaton Borough on 30 August 2019.

 Sutton Coldfield Town

 On the same day, Preston resigned for Southern League Division One Central side Sutton Coldfield Town.

 Bedworth United

-Preston's move to Sutton Coldfield Town was short lived, as on the 12 September 2019, he was announced as part of a double signing for Southern League Division One Central side Bedworth United along with Blaize Punter.
+Preston's move to Sutton Coldfield Town was short lived, as on 12 September 2019, he was announced as part of a double signing for Southern League Division One Central side Bedworth United along with Blaize Punter.